 It’s a well-established fact that providing a personalized user experience is key to retaining your customers for longer and getting a higher lifetime value (LTV).
-The best way to personalize at scale is by segmenting your users into like-minded groups based on behavior, brand preference, purchase pattern, etc. As your business grows, segmentation is what helps you narrow down customer needs and expectations ever more finely.
+The best way to personalize at scale is by segmenting your customers into like-minded groups based on behavior, brand preference, purchase pattern, etc. As your business grows, segmentation is what helps you narrow down customer needs and expectations ever more finely.

 But how do you decide what segments to create?
 Despite being followed rigorously by successful marketers, segmentation has been missing a key ingredient to unleashing its true power – real-time customer data.
 Moreover, traditional methods of segmentation are manual and based on hypotheses, leaving a large margin of error.
-RFM analysis solves this problem by automating and integrating data related to actual recency, frequency and monetary attributes of customers into marketing decisions.
+RFM analysis solves this problem by automating and integrating data related to actual recency, frequency, and monetary attributes of customers into marketing decisions.

-Introducing predictive segments based on RFM modeling
+Introducing RFM Segments based on RFM modeling

 RFM analysis is a proven marketing model for behavior-based customer segmentation.
 It has its roots in the retail industry.
 Customer segmentation on the basis of the analysis of recency, frequency, and monetary value of purchases goes back all the way to the mid-nineties when the model was successfully tested by retail marketers to maximize returns on printing and shipping costs of catalogs.

 Data forms the foundation on which RFM’s success as a predictive segmentation tool is based.
-MoEngage’s Analytics suite brings in two important features to convert this data into a competitive advantage for clients –
+MoEngage’s Analytics suite brings in two important features to convert this data into a competitive advantage for clients:

-- Make all the data work for you and not just a sample Compared to our competitors we use ALL the user data insights that are available for a product and not just a sample of it.
-We can get to this level of comprehensiveness because of the complete automation of scoring, data analysis, and categorizing of customers into appropriate segments.
+- Make all the data work for you and not just a sample Compared to the competitors we use ALL the user data insights that are available for a product and not just a sample of it.
+We can get to this level of comprehensiveness because of the complete automation of scoring, data analysis, and categorizing customers into appropriate segments.
 This removes the two big risks of sampling: - Leaving out potentially useful data from decision making - Skewing results, thereby reducing the accuracy of the segmentation process.

 - Higher flexibility: You can also download reports and customer data of specific categories to further analyze segments and campaigns.
-View customer transition from one category to another and engage them with a single click then and there.
+View customers transition from one category to another and engage them with a single click then and there.
 Create sub-categories of RF, RM, and FM models on the go to view user counts in these categories.